 Certain variables within the translator are called parameters and

-are assigned initial values by DATA
+are assigned initial values by DATA statements within the

 translator.
 Many of the necessary or desirable modifications may